Dollar General goes hostile with Family Dollar bid

 Dollar General Corp (DG.N) took its $9.1 billion offer for Family Dollar Stores Inc FDO.N hostile, directly approaching the shareholders of its smaller rival after being spurned twice by the company.

-The move could throw a wrench in Family Dollar's agreement to sell itself to Dollar Tree Inc (DLTR.O) for a lower cash-and-stock deal of $8.5 billion, or 74.50 per share.
+The move could throw a wrench in Family Dollar's agreement to sell itself to Dollar Tree Inc (DLTR.O) for a lower cash-and-stock deal of $8.5 billion (5.28 billion pounds), or 74.50 per share.

 Dollar General said on Wednesday it started a cash tender offer to buy all shares of Family Dollar for $80 per share, an offer that was rejected last week by the smaller deep-discount chain.